codership/documentation/galeracluster/source/streamingreplication.rst

 ----------------------------------
 .. _`limit-in-trx`:

-When you enable :term:`Streaming Replication`, each node in the cluster begin recording its write-sets to the ``SR`` table in the ``wsrep_schema`` database.
-The nodes do this to ensure the persistence of Streaming Replication updates in the event that they crash.
+When you enable :term:`Streaming Replication`, as of version 4 of Galera, each node in the cluster begins recording its write-sets to the ``wsrep_streaming_log`` table in the ``mysql`` database.
+Nodes do this to ensure the persistence of Streaming Replication updates in the event that they crash.
 However, this operation increases the load on the node, which may adversely affect its performance.

 As such, it's recommended that you only enable Streaming Replication at a session-level and then only for transactions that would not run correctly without it.